And through the barricades..."

-- Torquato Tasso's Gerusalemme Liberata features a sub-plot involving a heathen amazon Clorinda and a christian knight Tancredi in love but on opposite sides.
+- Torquato Tasso's Gerusalemme Liberata features a sub-plot involving a heathen amazon Clorinda and a Christian knight Tancredi in love but on opposite sides.
 Eventually, they end up fighting each other (she was disguised in a full armor) and the girl is mortally wounded by Tancredi and dies.

 - Tomorrow War series by Alexander Zorich began with neo-Zoroastrian colonists as a potential enemy whom Terran military with first-hand knowledge admire and envy for neat, honorable and determined traits even while abhorring dystopian sides of their society.
 The protagonist Space Cadet volunteered into joint operation against an alien threat, its participants were received with great hospitality and praised.
 He ended up in a Love Triangle with two lady officers, then betrothed to one, then the war began and he met both, but not before realizing that with his bride and a good friend somewhere there it doesn't feel the same as blowing up unknown Worthy Opponents.

-- Succession has Rana and the Rix commando, as well Laurent and Nara who are on completely opposite sides of political spectrum and have tremendously differing views on the Emperor however Laurent comes to agree with Nara.
+- The Succession Duology has Rana and the Rix commando, as well Laurent and Nara who are on completely opposite sides of political spectrum and have tremendously differing views on the Emperor however Laurent comes to agree with Nara.

 - Warrior Cats has this happen several times.
 Inter-Clan romances are banned specifically because they lead to the conflict of loyalty to Clan vs. loyalty to mate in a battle, but this doesn't stop these relationships from forming.

 - In Fall of Giants, there are Walter von Ulrich and Lady Maud Fitzherbert, who are from Germany and Great Britain respectively.
-Since they are both of noble birth, their families would have no problem with their relationship - if it weren't for the fact that they happened to fall in love shortly before World War One.
+Since they are both of noble birth, their families would have no problem with their relationship - if it weren't for the fact that they happened to fall in love shortly before World War I.

-- This is one of the main themes of North and South (Trilogy).
+- This is one of the main themes of North and South (U.S.).
 Pretty much everyone experience this kind of heartache as the nation is torn apart.
 The main storyline is of the love between the northern family Hazard and the southern family Main.

-- The main protagonists George Hazard and Orry Main are Heterosexual Life Partners, forced to fight on opposing sides in the war.
+- The main protagonists George Hazard and Orry Main are Heterosexual Life-Partners, forced to fight on opposing sides in the war.

 - George has a little brother and Orry has a little sister (Brett, not the other one) who are engaged to each other.